Mercy Health - Youngstown Leadership Team

 Sr. Marie earned her Bachelor in Dietetics from Ursuline College of Cleveland and dual master’s degrees in health administration and business administration from the University of Pittsburgh.
 She also earned a degree in theology from Duquesne University and holds a license as a nursing home administrator.

-Matthew A. Love is chief financial officer of the Northern division of Mercy Health, which includes the Youngstown, Lorain, Lima and Toledo regions.
-In this role, he serves as the steward of the financial and physical assets of the regions and is also responsible for construction, real estate and reimbursement.
+Anthony Seminaro is the chief financial officer (CFO) for Mercy Health - Youngstown.
+He serves as the key steward of the financial and physical assets of the region, and is also responsible for construction, real estate and reimbursement.

 System Vice President of Human Resources Program Delivery, Mercy Health – Youngstown